 Introduction

 Visceral leishmaniasis (VL) is a systemic disease caused by the intracellular parasites Leishmania donovani and L. infantum, and can be fatal if left untreated.
 Experimental VL (EVL) in C57BL/6 mice is typified by organ-specific immune responses that result in a self-limiting disease in the liver and a chronic persisting infection with extensive immunopathology in the spleen.
-Associated with chronic infection of the spleen is a dramatic remodelling of stromal cells, including fibroblastic reticular cells (FRCs) follicular dendritic cells (FDCs), and of the marginal zone, collectively resulting in disruption to the spatial organisation of the splenic lymphoid tissue architecture [1]].
+Associated with chronic infection of the spleen is a dramatic remodelling of stromal cells, including fibroblastic reticular cells (FRCs) follicular dendritic cells (FDCs), and of the marginal zone, collectively resulting in disruption to the spatial organisation of the splenic lymphoid tissue architecture [1].
 As a consequence, the normal migration of lymphocytes and DCs into the periarteriolar lymphoid sheath (PALS) is impaired [1,2].
 It has been proposed that this loss of structural organisation might lead to an inability to prime T cells during an on-going infection, contributing to more rapid clonal exhaustion of the initial cohort of antigen-responsive T cells.
 Although not formally reported for CD4+ T cells, exhaustion of CD8+ T cells during chronic L. donovani infection, in both mouse and humans has been observed [3,4].

 In contrast to the spleen, the liver is a site of effective parasite clearance.
 Rapid uptake of parasites by liver-resident Kupffer cells (KCs) initiates the formation of granulomatous inflammation, a process characterized by the focal aggregation of predominantly mononuclear cells [5,6].
 Within the granuloma, focused delivery of effector cytokines promotes the killing of intracellular parasites via a NO-dependent pathway, and subsequent to parasite clearance granulomas involute and normal liver architecture is essentially restored [6,7].